 Classic Restoration: Custom floor shifter housing for Chevy truck

 Planning to make the custom shifter housing.
 Face plate with illuminated transmission settings supplied, which defines our final shape.

 Creating the raised depression in the floor that will house the hardware to attach the custom shifter pod.

 Test assembly with the face plate and screwed down.

 Overall interior look with all the components created in this post.
 A subtle custom look!

-This is part thirteen of a series of posts on this highly custom 1938 Chevrolet Truck restoration, in post one we introduce you to the project and the custom features to be fabricated.
+This is part thirteen of a series of classic restoration posts on this highly custom 1938 Chevrolet Truck restoration, in post one we introduce you to the project and the custom features to be fabricated.
 In post two, we look at the individual truck parts that make up the front end build.
 In post three, we cover the chassis build and drip rail removal.
 In post four, we show you the process of metal finishing the fenders.
-Post five takes us through the panel restoration of the original inner grille housing panel and a custom touch of deleting the cowl vent panel.
+Post five takes us through the classic restoration of panel of the original inner grille housing panel and a custom touch of deleting the cowl vent panel.
 Post six takes care of the lower cowl metal and left hand front fender.
 Post seven covers the toe board panel, door lock upgrades, and mainly the upgrades to the inner fender support panel; this panel has to be heavily modified to take the new location of the hood side panels.
 Post eight looks at how the custom hood was created to open by pulling forward instead of the original butterfly design.
 Post nine covers the rest of the custom hood, which involves completion of the skin, and design and fabrication of the inner structure.
 Post ten shows the firewall modifications.
 Post eleven shows how the panel below the grille, ‘grille chin’ panel was fabricated from scratch due to bad damage.
 Post twelve shows one of the steps we took to customize the interior: adding the AC/heater control knobs to the dashboard!